 For whom is this online course?

-This online course is designed for technical professionals responsible for quality assurance, marketability, safety, research and extension activities related to fresh horticultural products.
+This online course is designed for technical professionals responsible for quality assurance, marketing, safety, research and extension activities related to fresh horticultural products.
 The target audience consists of professionals active in the breeding, production, logistics, trade and retail industry with a focus on postharvest quality control.